-PowerUP gets students, families moving in health directions
+PowerUP gets students, families moving in healthy directions

 The PowerUP program is moving into St. Croix Valley schools with several high energy kickoffs.